LT-IntroToAI/a10-wikipedia-chatbot/README.md

 For ideas, spend some time looking at the 'infoboxes' on Wikipedia pages for various celebrities, universities, cities, countries, presidents, singers, etc.

 In addition to writing the actual code, you need to demonstrate this code working by providing a transcript similar to the transcript above (paste and comment it out at the bottom of your `.py` file).
+You will also be presenting your program to the class so that everyone can see what you completed.

 Notice that this code uses the regular expressions that you wrote in Assignment 9 to capture the radius of a plant and the birth date of a person from Wikipedia.
-Lines 106-142 of the starter code are the most important for you to understand -- the functions from Assignment 9 and the `pa_list`.
+Lines 120-160 of the starter code are the most important for you to understand -- the functions from Assignment 9 and the `pa_list`.

 # Optional Extension